dafencer/dafencer/README.md

 ## Who am I?
-I’m a fencing athlete and an aspiring Data Scientist with strong interests in data analysis, statistical modeling, machine learning, and sports analytics.
+I’m a fencing athlete and an aspiring Data Scientist with strong interests in statistical/machine learning, and sports analytics.

 #### Projects